elerch/aws-sdk-for-zig/README.md

 * x86_64-linux
 * riscv64-linux\*
 * aarch64-linux
-* x86_64-windows\*\*
+* x86_64-windows
 * arm-linux
 * aarch64-macos
 * x86_64-macos

 Tested targets are built, but not continuously tested, by CI.

-\* On Zig 0.12, riscv64-linux tests take a significant time to compile (each aws.zig test takes approximately 1min, 45 seconds to compile on Intel i9 10th gen)

-\*\* On Zig 0.12, x86_64-windows tests have one test skipped as LLVM consumes all available RAM on the system
+\* On Zig 0.12/0.13, riscv64-linux disabled due to [LLLM's O(N^2) codegen](https://github.com/ziglang/zig/issues/18872)

 Zig-Develop Branch
 ------------------

 This branch is intended for use with the in-development version of Zig.
 This starts with 0.12.0-dev.3180+83e578a18.
-I will try to keep this branch up to date with latest, but with a special eye towards aligning with [Mach Engine's Nominated Zig Versions](https://machengine.org/about/nominated-zig/).
-As nightly zig versions disappear off the downloads page (and back end server), we can use the mirroring that the Mach Engine participates in to pull these versions.
+This is aligned with [Mach Engine's Nominated Zig Versions](https://machengine.org/about/nominated-zig/).
+Nightly zig versions are difficult to keep up with and there is no special effort made there, build status is FYI (and used as a canary for nominated zig versions).

 Building
 --------